Yakut language

-The Yakut language differs from all other Turkic languages in the presence of a layer of vocabulary of unclear origin (possibly Paleo-Siberian).
-There is also a large number of words of Mongolian origin related to ancient borrowings, as well as numerous recent borrowings from Russian.
-Like other Turkic languages and their ancestor Proto-Turkic, Yakut is an agglutinative language and features vowel harmony.
+The Yakut language has a large number of loanwords of Mongolic origin, a layer of vocabulary of unclear origin, as well as numerous recent borrowings from Russian.
+Like other Turkic languages, Yakut is an agglutinative language and features vowel harmony.

 Classification

 Yakut is a member of the Northeastern Common Turkic family of languages, which also includes Shor, Tuvan and Dolgan.
 Like most Turkic languages, Yakut has vowel harmony, is agglutinative and has no grammatical gender.
 Word order is usually subject–object–verb.
 Yakut has been influenced by Tungusic and Mongolian languages.

 Historically, Yakut left the community of Common Turkic speakers relatively early.
-Due to this, it diverges in many ways from other Turkic languages and mutual intelligibility between Yakut and other Turkic languages is low.
+Due to this, it diverges in many ways from other Turkic languages and mutual intelligibility between Yakut and other Turkic languages is low and many cognate words are hard to notice when heard.
 Nevertheless, Yakut contains many features which are important for the reconstruction of Proto-Turkic, such as the preservation of long vowels.
+Even with significant divergent features, Sakha (i.e. Yakut) is typically grouped with the Common Turkic branch of the family rather than the Oghuric branch with Chuvash.
+A relatively few scholars (W. Radlov and others) have expressed the view that Sakha (i.e. Yakut) is not Turkic.

 Geographic distribution

 Yakut is spoken mainly in the Sakha Republic.
-It is also used by ethnic Yakuts in Khabarovsk Region and a small diaspora in other parts of the Russian Federation, Turkey, and other parts of the world.
-Dolgan, a close relative of Yakut, considered by some a dialect of Yakut, is spoken by Dolgans in Krasnoyarsk Region.
-Yakut is widely used as a lingua franca by other ethnic minorities in the Sakha Republic – more Dolgans, Evenks, Evens and Yukagirs speak Yakut than their own languages.
-About 8% of the people of other ethnicities than Yakut living in Sakha claimed knowledge of the Yakut language during the 2002 census.
+It is also used by ethnic Yakuts in Khabarovsk Region and a small diaspora in other parts of the Russian Federation, Kazakhstan, Turkey and other parts of the world.
+Dolgan, a close relative of Yakut, which formerly was considered by some a dialect of Yakut, is spoken by Dolgans in Krasnoyarsk Region.
+Yakut is widely used as a lingua franca by other ethnic minorities in the Sakha Republic – more Dolgans, Evenks, Evens and Yukagirs speak Yakut rather than their own languages.
+About 8% of people of ethnicities other than Yakut living in Sakha claimed knowledge of the Yakut language in the 2002 census.